 The Physical Education program at NEST+m is designed to develop the mental, emotional, physical, and social skills to promote lifelong fitness.
 Students are introduced to the fundamentals of team and individual sports, which include skills, rules, game strategy, and physical fitness, as well as promoting activities they can integrate into healthy lifestyles. top

 6th Grade Project-Based Inquiry Science: PBIS is a nontraditional curriculum that provides students with a rich and engaging experience, enabling them to consider and apply complex science ideas.

-7th Grade Living Environment: In preparation for the Living Environment Regents Exam, students meet six times a week (including two lab sessions) to study life sciences.
-The seven units covered in this course include organization of life; heredity and genetics; evolution; reproduction and development; homeostasis; ecology; and human impact on the environment.
+8th Grade Regents Living Environment: In preparation for the Living Environment Regents Exam, students meet six times a week (including two lab sessions) to study life sciences.
+The seven units covered in this course include organization of life; heredity and genetics; evolution; reproduction and development; homeostasis; ecology; and human impact on the environment. top

 6th Grade Social Studies: Students study world history from the formation of our planet all the way to the Medieval period.
 The class explores how our species developed, the beginnings of civilization, and the beginnings of agriculture.
 They will also study the great ancient civilizations of Mesopotamia, Egypt, Greece, and Rome.